South Fayette New K-2 School

 Student-First Design

-Quality early childhood education is essential to how a student will function socially and intellectually for the rest of their lives.
-The new South Fayette Township K-2 Elementary School’s design aims to support students’ natural behaviors, curiosity, and needs while also accommodating the needs of teachers and staff to deliver high-quality education.
+Quality early childhood education shapes how students function socially and intellectually for the rest of their lives.
+With this in mind, DRAW designed the new South Fayette Township K–2 Elementary School to support students’ natural behaviors, curiosity, and needs while also giving teachers and staff the tools to deliver high-quality instruction.

 Supporting Students of All Needs